lambda-feedback/user-documentation/docs/teacher/reference/access_control.md

 Set access is granted to all users enrolled on a module, but the Set can be hidden by the teacher.
 Two methods can be used to hide a Set:

-1. Start and end dates (both optional) can be created in the Set Metadata
+1. Start and end dates (both optional) can be created in the Set Metadata.
 2. The Set can me _manually hidden_, which overrides the above settings.

 ## Support material within questions